YerkoDeZutterDAE/Randomized-Prim-s-Maze-Generator/README.md

 This however does give the problem that there will be less/shorter branching paths.
 That leed to dead ends.

-But this algorithm can lead to a bit more variety in solutions.

 ###  Randomized Kruskal's algorithm:
 Like the Randomized Prim's algorithem.
 Randomized Kruskal's algorithm does not take a neighboring wall of the most curently viseted free space.
 But unlike the Randomized Prim's algorithem.
 Randomized Kruskal's algorithm does also not take a wall next to a already opend free space.